Mega Man & Bass

-is an action-platform video game developed and published by Capcom.
-It is a spin-off game in the original Mega Man series and was originally released in Japan for the Super Famicom on April 24, 1998.
-It was later ported to the Game Boy Advance (GBA) handheld in 2002, and localized in English and released the following year.
+is a 1998 action-platform game developed and published by Capcom.
+It is a spin-off game in the original Mega Man series, and was originally released in Japan for the Super Famicom on April 24, 1998.
+It was later ported to the Game Boy Advance in 2002, and released internationally the following year.

-After defeating the evil Dr. Wily many times, the robotic hero Mega Man is called into action once again when a powerful being known as King steals the blueprints to the creations of Dr. Wily and Dr. Light in order to create an army for robotic dominance over humans.
+After defeating the evil Dr. Wily many times, the robot hero Mega Man is called into action once again when a powerful robot known as King steals the blueprints to the creations of Dr. Wily and Dr. Light in order to create an army for robotic dominance over humans.
 Having learned of the threat, Mega Man's rival Bass decides to take matters into his own hands.
-The game is an action-platformer where the player advances by defeating bosses and acquiring their signature weapons.
-Mega Man & Bass lets the player choose between either of its title characters, each of which plays differently from the other.
+Gameplay is similar to previous entries in the series, in which the player advances by completing stages and defeating bosses to acquire their signature weapons.
+Mega Man & Bass lets the player choose between either of its title characters, who play differently from each other.

 Mega Man & Bass debuted on the aging 16-bit Super Famicom despite the series having already transitioned to the PlayStation and Sega Saturn with Mega Man 8.
-Producer Keiji Inafune claimed Mega Man & Bass was created with regard to younger players who did not yet own one of the more advanced gaming systems.
+Several characters and sprites from Mega Man 8 were reused for Mega Man & Bass.
+Producer Keiji Inafune claimed Mega Man & Bass was created to target younger players who didn't yet own one of the more advanced gaming systems.
 The game received positive remarks from critics for its graphics and use of a tried-and-true gameplay formula, though many found the difficulty to be too steep.
-Although Mega Man & Bass shares many traits with previous console games in the series, Mega Man 9 would not be released until 2008.
+The game was followed by Mega Man 9 (2008), which returned to the graphical style of the early NES games.

 Plot

-The story of Mega Man & Bass varies slightly depending on which player character is chosen.
+The story of Mega Man & Bass varies depending on which player character is chosen.
 It begins one year after the events of Mega Man 8 when a robot villain named King breaks into Dr. Wily's laboratory and then the Robot Museum to collect the data blueprints for the creations of Dr. Light.
-Dr. Light alerts the hero Mega Man that he must go at once to the Robot Museum to confront this new enemy.
-Meanwhile, Bass (Mega Man's rival and Wily's greatest creation) hears of the new criminal's appearance and decides to prove himself the stronger robot by defeating King.
-Proto Man is the first to arrive at the scene.
-King divulges his plan to him; he desires to create a utopia in which robots rule the world over humans.
-To accomplish this, King seeks to create an unstoppable army using the data and invites Proto Man to join him.
+Dr. Light alerts Mega Man that he must go to the Robot Museum to confront this new enemy.
+Meanwhile, Mega Man's rival Bass hears of the new criminal's appearance and decides to prove himself the stronger robot by defeating King.
+Proto Man is the first to arrive at the scene, and King reveals that he desires to create a utopia in which robots rule the world over humans.
+King plans to create an unstoppable army using the stolen data, and invites Proto Man to join him.
 Proto Man refuses and attempts to attack, but King counters and slices his body in half.
 Proto Man then teleports back to the lab for repairs while King escapes with the data, instructing his minions to handle the heroes.
-With their own motivations, Mega Man and Bass set out to put a stop to King's plans.
+With their own motivations, Mega Man and Bass set out to stop King's plans.